(These facts are examined in detail in the Prologue to Understanding The Federal Budget which can be viewed by clicking

 Figure 3: Breakdown of Human Resources, 1940-2013.

 The second is that while there were significant increases from 1965 through 1975 in all four of the graphs in this figure, only Healthcare has continued to rise after 1975.
 This component of the federal budget has grown almost continuously from virtually nothing in 1965 to the point where it rivals Retirement/Disability as the largest component of Human Resources today.

-Retirement/Disability and Healthcare combined dominate Human Resources and accounted for some 82% of all Human Resources expenditures in 2007 and 80% in 2012.
+Retirement/Disability and Healthcare combined dominate Human Resources and accounted for some 82% of all Human Resources expenditures in 2013.
 This would suggest that if we are to find ways to make substantial cuts in Human Resources we should begin by looking at Retirement/Disability and Healthcare.

 There is no way to make substantial cuts in this portion of the Human Resources budget without cutting Social Security.
 After all, military, civil servants, railroad employees, and other government employees are just as entitled to their retirement/disability benefits as are Social Security recipients, and, in any event, these programs take up less than 8% of the total budget in 2013.

-This leaves the SSI program which is 4% of Human Resource expenditures and less than 2% of the entire federal budget.
-Aside from the fact that SSI is less than 2% of the budget, SSI is the primary social safety-net program that provides for indigent disabled and indigent elderly individuals who are either not eligible for Social Security or whose benefits fall below a subsistence level.
+This leaves the SSI program which was 4.7% of Human Resource expenditures and less than 1.2% of the entire federal budget in 2007.
+Aside from the fact that SSI was only 1.8% of the budget in 2013, SSI is the primary social safety-net program that provides for indigent disabled and indigent elderly individuals who are either not eligible for Social Security or whose benefits fall below a subsistence level.
 Substantial cuts in this program would not only save virtually nothing, it would also tear a hole in our social safety net.

 What about Healthcare?